UniMath/agda-unimath/src/category-theory/cocones-precategories.lagda.md

-In this context, we usually think of (and refer to) the functor `F` as a **diagram** in its codomain, A cocone under such diagram then corresponds to an element `d`, called the **vertex** of the cocone, equipped with components `d → F x` satisfying the naturality condition.
+In this context, we usually think of (and refer to) the functor `F` as a **diagram** in its codomain, A cocone under such diagram then corresponds to an element `d`, called the **vertex** of the cocone, equipped with components `F x → d` satisfying the naturality condition.

 For example, if `F` corresponds to the diagram `F x → F y`, then a cocone under `F` corresponds to a commuting triangle as below.